kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/implementations.md

 ```

 We store the base address of the mut static Trapframe in the mscratch register.
+When a process is loaded into the CPU, the address of its trapframe gets loaded into the mscratch register.

 ##### THe use of macros